What is Ethereum? Complete Guide 2026 for Beginners

 Ethereum is transforming how we exchange value, create organizations, and own digital assets.
 With its ambitious roadmap and growing adoption, it remains at the heart of the Web3 revolution.

 Ready to go further?
-Discover DeFi, learn to secure your crypto, or explore price predictions for 2026.
+Discover DeFi, learn to secure your crypto, or get guidance from Fibo to invest confidently.

 Frequently Asked Questions